sethsec/celerystalk/README.md

 ## Advanced Usage: Bug Bounty Mode vs Vulnerability Assessment Mode

+You define the mode at workspace instantiation.
+The default workspace is VAPT mode, but you have two options for manually created workspaces.

-If you are starting with in scope IP addresses/ranges/CIDRs, use Vulnerabilty Assessment and PenTest (VAPT) mode.
+* If you are starting with in scope IP addresses/ranges/CIDRs, use Vulnerabilty Assessment and PenTest (VAPT) mode.
-If you are starting with in scope domains, use Bug Bounty (BB) mode.
+* If you are starting with in scope domains, use Bug Bounty (BB) mode.

 ### [Bug Bounty Mode]